 After you acquire a device, complete the following steps to ensure Campus Labs has the necessary data to effectively use the card swipe system.

-- Send test swipes: Using your new device, swipe or scan several test cards into an email then send it along to the support team.
+- Send test swipes: Using your new device, swipe or scan several test cards into an notepad document and then send it along to the support team (remember you can create a ticket on the upper right hand corner of this screen, or start a chat on the lower right)..
 Be sure to identify the unique ID in each string.
 This will allow us to write an expression into Engage that isolates the ID number and ties it to the correct user account.

 Example: Let's say you swipe your card and it looks something like this: ;STUDENTNAME&078?0012345.
 Somewhere in the string there should be a unique identifier that is specific to the student.
 Most of the time this is the student ID.
 Make sure to identify the student ID, or whichever unique identifier you're using, in the example you send to support.